galactic-src/cvport/README.md

 *** resolved to here
 - Inconsistent use of brackets to assign default value to P.LongitudeCutLine
 - Simpler to always compare <= maximum of the SpatialBoundingBox and not add the fudge factor?
+- Remove GotNR CLI arg - read directly to P.NumRealisations
+- unpack complex conditional in CovidSim.cpp `if(((!P.DoAlertTriggerAfterInterv) && (trigAlert >= P.PreControlClusterIdCaseThreshold))`
+- error on more than MAXINTFILE /I: options supplied (overflows array)
+- assert no spaces when reading SaveSnapshot parameter?
+- log warning (or panic?) if max num threads CLI arg supplied but _OPENMP not set